Annual Technical Report 2005 on Trademark Information Activities submitted by Austria (SCIT/ATR/TM/2005/AT)

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used

-Hardware: From Pentium III 800 MHz to Pentium IV 2,4 GHz for all examiners via Ethernet-LAN, change from tube-monitors to flat-screen monitors nearly completed in 2003, leased lines to Internet.
-The migration from Token-Ring LAN to Ethernet LAN reached its final stages in 2003.
+Hardware: From Pentium III 800 MHz to Pentium IV 2,4 GHz for all examiners via Ethernet-LAN, two flat-screen monitors for all trademarks examiners, leased lines to Internet.

-Software: Windows Operating System (Win2000, WinXP), in house document management system for trademarks.
+Software: Windows Operating System (Win2000, WinXP), in house document management system for trademarks, Host System Siemens BS2000.

 VI.
 Administration of trademark services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)